 Conflicts of interest (Article 23)

 In case the prevention of conflicts of interest does not ensure that risks of damage to clients' interests will be prevented, the firm has to clearly disclose the general nature and/or sources of conflicts of interest and the steps taken to mitigate those risks before undertaking business.
-Delegated Acts will define the steps to identify, prevent, manage and disclose conflicts of interest and Delegated Acts will also establish appropriate criteria for determining the types of conflicts of interest whose existence may damage the interests of clients (see below).
+The MiFID II Delegated Acts further define the steps to identify, prevent, manage and disclose conflicts of interest and also establish appropriate criteria for determining the types of conflicts of interest whose existence may damage the interests of clients (see below).

 Information requirements, independent advice, cross-selling (Article 24)